yannicklevederpvtl/tanzu-lab-installation/tpcf_nsx/README.md

 - `nsxt_tz_name` is the name of your transport zone in NSX
 - `opsman_version` - the version of Operations Manager to deploy
 - `tas_version` - the TAS version to deploy, versions 4.0.x through 10.0.2 are supported.
-- `install_full_tas` - when true the full (large) version of TAS is deployed, otherwise the TAS small footprint version. (not yet functional)
+- `install_full_tas` - when true the full (large) version of TPCF is deployed, otherwise the TAS small footprint version. (not yet functional)
-- `install_tasw` - when true TASW is deployed with the Windows stack. (not yet functional)
+- `install_tasw` - when true TPCF is deployed with the Windows stack. (not yet functional)

 After completing your edits, run the install script: